Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Spatiotemporal Signal Reconstruction Methods

 For applications that require better multi-hit capability compared to the basic hardware-based method, it is possible to purchase and use fast Analog-to-Digital Converter (ADC) cards to digitize each analog trace and use computer-based algorithms to obtain the timing information.
 The ADC cards have a data rate of 300\,MB/s providing a theoretical measurement speed of \(\sim400\)\,kHz, assuming an average data length of \(\sim50\)\,bins.
 After the data is recorded, we perform an offline data evaluation following the measurements using \textsc{MATLAB}~\cite{MATLAB:2018} and Python~\cite{van1995python} to analyze the events.
 The software of the ADC cards will split multiple events on a single channel if they are separated long enough that the amplitude is lower than a pre-set trigger threshold.
 In this case, we first run a routine that interpolates all parts of each channel to the same time grid.
 In the next step, we use a peak finding algorithm in \textsc{MATLAB}.
 This classical algorithm searches for the indices of peak maxima and performs a fit on a window around them.

-Figures~\ref{fig:analog_error}~(a) and~(b) show the errors of the first and second peak as a function of their separation as evaluated by the classical algorithm.
+In Figures~\ref{fig:analog_error}~(a) and~(b), the classical algorithm is used to generate the first and second peaks, with the graphs displaying the errors of these peaks as a function of their separation.
 We tried different functions and selected the skewed normal distribution due to its superior performance.
 The fit window is 5 bins to the right and left.
 If another peak is closer than 20 bins, the window is shrunk to 2 on each side and the fit function is changed to a quadratic function.
 The peak positions are passed to a position calculation software that reconstructs the event and finally calculates the position (x, y, t).
 We call this approach \textit{fit-based classical method}.